-6 7 8 9 2.
+1 2 3 section 9 to indicate that a court has jurisdiction when a party files a motion to confirm an award unless a party has applied to the arbitrators for change of an award under section 20 or filed a motion to vacate, modify or correct under sections 23 or 24.
+4 5 6 7 2.
 The Drafting Committee considered but rejected the language in FAA section 9 that limits a motion to confirm an award to a one-year period of time.
 The consensus of the Drafting Committee was that the general statute of limitations in a state for the filing and execution on a judgment should apply.
-10 SECTION 23.
+8 SECTION 23.
 VACATING AN AWARD.
-11 (a) Upon motion of a party to the arbitration proceeding, the court shall 12 vacate an award if: 13 (1) the award was procured by corruption, fraud, or other undue 14 means; 15 (2) there was evident partiality by an arbitrator appointed as a 16 neutral or corruption or misconduct prejudicing the rights of a party to the arbitration 17 proceeding by any arbitrator ; 18 (3) an arbitrator refused to postpone the hearing upon showing of 19 sufficient cause for postponement, refused to consider evidence material to the 20 controversy, or otherwise so conducted the hearing, contrary to Section 15, as to 21 prejudice substantially the rights of a party to the arbitration proceeding; 22 (4) an arbitrator exceeded the arbitrator's powers; or 23 (5) there was no agreement to arbitrate, unless the person section 9 to indicate that a court has jurisdiction when a party files a motion to confirm an award unless a party has applied to the arbitrators for change of an award under section 20 or filed a motion to vacate, modify or correct under sections 23 or 24.

-1. The language in section 22 has been changed to be similar to that in FAA participated in the arbitration proceeding without raising the objection not later than the commencement of the arbitration hearing.
+9 (a) Upon motion of a party to the arbitration proceeding, the court shall 10 vacate an award if: 11 (1) the award was procured by corruption, fraud, or other undue 12 means; 13 (2) there was evident partiality by an arbitrator appointed as a 14 neutral or corruption by any of the arbitrators or misconduct by any of the arbitrators 15 prejudicing the rights of a party to the arbitration proceeding; 16 (3) an arbitrator refused to postpone the hearing upon showing of 17 sufficient cause for postponement, refused to consider evidence material to the 18 controversy, or otherwise so conducted the hearing, contrary to Section 15, as to 19 prejudice substantially the rights of a party to the arbitration proceeding; 20 (4) an arbitrator exceeded the arbitrator's powers; or 21 (5) there was no agreement to arbitrate, unless the person 22 participated in the arbitration proceeding without raising the objection not later than the 23 commencement of the arbitration hearing under Section 15(c).
+24 (6) the arbitration was conducted without notice as required in Tentative Draft No. 8